bgoonz/gists-revamp/by-extension/markdown/python-intro.md

     IndexError: string index out of range
 ```

-It says: “The given index is out of the range of the value of that specific string”.
+It says: “The given index is out of the range of the value of that specific string ".

 Let’s say we would want to print all the characters in this string.